oracle/node-oracledb/doc/api.md

     Callback function parameter | Description
     ----------------------------|-------------
     *Error error* | If `replaceOneAndGet()` succeeds, `error` is NULL.
 It is not an error if no document is replaced.
 If an error occurs, then `error` contains the error message.
     *SodaDocument updatedDocument* | The updated [SodaDocument](#sodadocumentclass) if replacement was successful, otherwise `updatedDocument` will be undefined.
 The `lastModified` and `version` attributes of the stored SodaDocument will be updated.
 The `mediaType` attribute and the content will be replaced.
-Other attributes of `newDocument` are ignored.
+Other attributes of `newSodaDocument` are ignored.
 Note for performance reasons, `updatedDocument` will not have document content and cannot itself be passed directly to SODA insert or replace methods.

 #### <a name="sodacollgetdataguide"></a> 10.2.5 `sodaCollection.getDataGuide()`